-5.4.3 How to read the result table?
+5.5.3 How to read the result table?

-- The table is composed of 5 columns: - 1: buttons to change the pathway status (see below for a list of possible statuses) - 2 : current curation status of the pathway - 3: pathway identifier and name - 4: completion of the pathway in the organism - 5 : number of reactions in the pathway (excluding spontaneous reactions) - Above the table, an option allows users to display or not the MetaCyc hierarchy.
+- The table is composed of 5 columns:

+- 1: buttons to change the pathway status (validated, unknown, non-functional, deleted)

+- 2: current curation status of the pathway

+- 3: pathway identifier and name - 4: completion of the pathway in the organism - 5 : number of reactions in the pathway (excluding spontaneous reactions) - Above the table, an option allows users to display pathways using or not the MetaCyc hierarchy.

-5.4.4 What are the different curation statuses?
+5.5.4 What are the different curation statuses?